heiskr/u/README.md

 - Types must match to do a comparison.
 - Any compiler or linter for Grove should statically check primitive types (none, boolean, number, string, tuple, list, map, object, table, dictionary, module) to ensure the types match correctly.
 This static type check must be done without the use of type annotations.
 Static type checking should allow that references can change type, essentially creating a union type.
 - A linter should check to ensure that the tuple and list indexes and map and object keys as used are defined and within range, and return the expected, and if not a condition statement is used to prevent the use of an unexpected index or key.
-- A reference to a mutable data type should be prefixed with `$`.
+- A reference to a mutable data type should be prefixed with `$`. `$` may reference mutable or immutable data.
+If the reference never references mutable data, do not use `$`.
-  - `~` prefix indicates the referenced data _may_ be mutable or immutable, in the case of a function argument.
 - Check for any unused code.
 - Check for duplicated code.